MarilynMaika/DSA2040A_DataMining_Group4/README.md

 - Rita
 ---

-For more details, see the individual notebooks and
+For more details, see the individual notebooks.